asuprem/edna/tutorials/Part 1 - Environment Setup/readme.md

 Note: You can use the provided `cluster.yaml` file to launch a cluster.
 It will create a cluster with 1 control node and 1 worker node.

 ```
+# This creates a cluster with the name `kind` using the configuration inn `cluster.yaml`
 sudo kind create cluster --name kind --config cluster.yaml

+# This gets existing clusters deployed by kind
 sudo kind get clusters

+# This gets cluster nodes (e.g. vms) available to Kubernetes
 sudo kubectl get nodes

+# This creates a deployment, e.g. a container, as a hello-world application using the echoserver image from Dockerhub
 sudo kubectl create deployment hello-node --image=k8s.gcr.io/echoserver:1.4

+# This gets the list of deployments currently in Kubernetes
 sudo kubectl get deployments

+# This gets the list of pods (actual containers) in Kubernetes
 sudo kubectl get pods

+# This gets any Kubernetes events that have occured
 sudo kubectl get events

+# This displays the Kubernetes configuration
 sudo kubectl config view

+# This exposes the deployment we applied to a load balanced service to make it accessible from outside the cluster
 sudo kubectl expose deployment hello-node --type=LoadBalancer --port=8080
 ```